Blog

 Implementing the Americans with Disabilities Act in a Health Care Setting

-With this understanding, in 2016 the Northeast ADA began research efforts, known as customized service agreements, to learn more about the challenges to implementing the Americans with Disabilities Act (ADA) in health care.
+With this understanding, in 2016, the Northeast ADA began research efforts, called Customized Service Agreements, to learn more about the challenges to implementing the Americans with Disabilities Act (ADA) in health care.
 Through partnerships with regional medical providers, the Northeast ADA conducts research on issues that providers face when serving patients with disabilities to help develop best strategies and practices.
-In exchange for this research, the Northeast ADA offers CSA partners training and intensive technical support on the ADA and disability related issues to assist them to strengthen their service to patients with disabilities and to better implement the law in their organization’s policies, procedures, and planning.
+In exchange for this research, the Northeast ADA offers CSA partners training and intensive technical support on the ADA and disability-related issues to assist them with strengthening their service to patients with disabilities and better implementing the law in their organization’s policies, procedures, and planning.